mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page4/index.md

 Investment bankers needed to recalculate these deltas daily, meaning that the computational demands of Monte Carlo simulation were a major problem.
 Hence, investment bankers became very interested in creating full-fledged copula formulations.

-In an effort to develop 'semi-analtical' versions of the Gaussian and other copulas, they made simplifications.
-A commonly used simplification, introduced by Gregory and Laurent (2001) of BNP, was to assume that the correlations among the asset values or default times of the corportations in a CDO pool all arose from their common dependence on one or more underlying factors.
+In an effort to develop 'semi-analytical' versions of the Gaussian and other copulas, they made simplifications.
+A commonly-used simplification, introduced by Gregory and Laurent (2001) of BNP, was to assume that the correlations among the asset values or default times of the corportations in a CDO pool all arose from their common dependence on one or more underlying factors.
 Most common of all was to assume a single underlying factor i.e. the One-Factor Gaussian Copula Model.

 >*"The advantage of doing this was that given a particular value of the underlying factor, defaults by different corporations could then be treated as statistically independent events, simplifying the mathematics, avoiding Monte Carlo simulation and greatly reducing computation times."* [4]